MicrosoftDocs/query-docs/query-languages/dax/dax-overview.md

 Processing and recalculation have no effect on row filter formulas unless the result of a recalculation returns a different value, thus making the row queryable or not queryable by role members.

+## Updates

+DAX is constantly being improved.
+[New and updated functions](new-dax-functions.md) are released with the next available update, which is usually monthly.
+Services are updated first, followed by installed applications like Power BI Desktop, Excel, SQL Server Management Studio (SSMS), and Analysis Services project extension for Visual Studio (SSDT).
+SQL Server Analysis Services is updated with the next cumulative update.
+New functions are first announced and described in the DAX function reference coinciding with Power BI Desktop updates.

+Not all functions are supported in earlier versions of SQL Server Analysis Services and Excel.

 ## Troubleshooting

 If you get an error when defining a formula, the formula might contain either a *syntactic error*, *semantic error*, or *calculation error*.

 Syntactic errors are the easiest to resolve.
-They typically involve a missing parenthesis or comma. .
+They typically involve a missing parenthesis or comma.

 The other type of error occurs when the syntax is correct, but the value or a column referenced does not make sense in the context of the formula.
 Such semantic and calculation errors might be caused by any of the following problems: